01 of 10

 Attach the Cabochon to a Foundation Material

-To use this process, the cabochon needs to be attached a bead embroidery foundation.
+To use this process, the cabochon needs to be attached to a bead embroidery foundation.
 A foundation is a stiff material used to stitch through with bead embroidery.

 Use a small amount of glue on a toothpick to attach cabochon to a small piece of foundation material.
-We use stiffened felt as a foundation, but many people swear by Lacy’s Stiff Stuff.
+We use stiffened felt like a foundation, but many people swear by Lacy’s Stiff Stuff.

 E6000 is a good glue for this purpose since it adheres to a wide variety of surfaces, dries clear and is waterproof (it can even withstand the washer and dryer!).